apigee/apigeetool-node/README.md

 # <a name="contrib"></a>Contribution

-To run remotetests, provide your edge creds, org, env details in `remotetest/testconfig-sample.js`
+To run remotetests, provide your edge creds, org, env details in `remotetest/testconfig.js` similar to 'remotetest/testconfig-sample.js'